RichardFreedman/Encoding_Music/01_Tutorials/05_Spotify_Functions.md

 Learn more about Spotify's [Related Artists method](https://developer.spotify.com/documentation/web-api/reference/#/operations/get-an-artists-related-artists).

-Reflecting this method, Spotipy conveniently has *sp.artist_related_artists*, which returns a collection of artists related to an artist.
+Reflecting this method, Spotipy conveniently has *spotipy_client.artist_related_artists*, which returns a collection of artists related to an artist.
 Making use of this method, one could think of a function that would go through a number of related artists (**limit**) and add graph Nodes and Edges corresponding to the newly discovered related artists.
 We will also **size nodes** based on popularity.

 Here's what such a function could look like (add this to your Notebok):